confluentinc/cp-ansible/docs/index.rst

 Using Kerberos keytabs for SASL authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Kerberos playbooks assume the hostname for the keytabs.
 If this is not the case in your environment, then you will need to manually copy the keytabs to each host.

-You will need to setup your own KDC, independently of these playbooks and provide your own keytabs.
+Note: You need to setup your own KDC, independently of these playbooks and provide your own keytabs.

 kerberos

-This playbook is specifically designed to be run with your own keytabs, against a KDC which you will have already setup.
+This playbook is specifically designed to run with your own keytabs, against a KDC which you will have already setup.
 You will need to update the following variables in the `hosts.yml` file:

-`realm` - Your Kerberos Realm, eg. confluent.example.com
+`realm` - Your Kerberos Realm (for example, confluent.example.com).

 `kdc_hostname` - The hostname of the machine that your KDC is installed on.

 `admin_hostname` - The hostname of the machine that your KDC is installed on.

-`keytab_source_dir` - The path to the location of your keytabs to be copied to the hosts
+`keytab_source_dir` - The path to the location of your keytabs to be copied to the hosts.

 Kerberos_SSL

-This playbook is specifically designed to be run with your own keytabs, against a KDC which you will have already setup.
+This playbook is specifically designed to run with your own keytabs, against a KDC which you will have already setup.
 It will also create selfsigned certificates to enable SSL and distribute them, and configure the components accordingly.

-You will need to update the following variables in the `hosts.yml` file:
+You need to update the following variables in the `hosts.yml` file:

-`realm` - Your Kerberos Realm, eg. confluent.example.com
+`realm` - Your Kerberos Realm (for example, confluent.example.com).

 `kdc_hostname` - The hostname of the machine that your KDC is installed on.

 `admin_hostname` - The hostname of the machine that your KDC is installed on.

-`keytab_source_dir` - The path to the location of your keytabs to be copied to the hosts
+`keytab_source_dir` - The path to the location of your keytabs to be copied to the hosts,

 Kerberos_ssl_customcerts

-This playbook is specifically designed to be run with your own keytabs and your own SSL certificates, against a KDC which you will have already setup.
+This playbook is specifically designed to run with your own keytabs and your own SSL certificates, against a KDC which you will have already setup.
 It will distribute the keytabs and SSL certificates and configure each component to work with both.

-You will need to update the following variables in the `hosts.yml` file for kerberos:
+You need to update the following variables in the `hosts.yml` file for kerberos:

-`realm` - Your Kerberos Realm, eg. confluent.example.com
+`realm` - Your Kerberos Realm (for example, confluent.example.com).

 `kdc_hostname` - The hostname of the machine that your KDC is installed on.

 `admin_hostname` - The hostname of the machine that your KDC is installed on.

-`keytab_source_dir` - The path to the location of your keytabs to be copied to the hosts
+`keytab_source_dir` - The path to the location of your keytabs to be copied to the hosts.

 You will also need to update the following variables in the `security_vars.yml` file in the playbook's `vars` directory:

-`ssl_ca_certificate` - Enter the ca certificate name, eg. ca-cert
+`ssl_ca_certificate` - Enter the ca certificate name (for example, ca-cert).

-`ssl_host_key` - Enter the host certificate name, eg. cert-signed
+`ssl_host_key` - Enter the host certificate name (for example, cert-signed).

-`ssl_private_key` - Enter the private key file name, must be pkcs format, eg. keystore.p12
+`ssl_private_key` - Enter the private key file name.
+It must be pkcs format (for example, keystore.p12).

-`ssl_ca_certificate_path` - Enter the full path to the ca certificate on the host you are running the plabook from
+`ssl_ca_certificate_path` - Enter the full path to the ca certificate on the host you are running the playbook from.

-`ssl_host_key_path` - Enter the full path to the ca certificate on the host you are running the plabook from
+`ssl_host_key_path` - Enter the full path to the ca certificate on the host you are running the playbook from.

-`ssl_private_key_path` - Enter the full path to the ca certificate on the host you are running the plabook from
+`ssl_private_key_path` - Enter the full path to the ca certificate on the host you are running the playbook from.

-`host_keystore_storepass` - Set the following to the desired password fore each key-store
+`host_keystore_storepass` - Set the following to the desired password for each key-store.

-`host_truststore_storepass` - Set the following to the desired password for each trust-store
+`host_truststore_storepass` - Set the following to the desired password for each trust-store.

-`ca_cert_password` - Set the following to the password for the ca certificate
+`ca_cert_password` - Set the following to the password for the ca certificate.

-`host_cert_password` - Set the following to the password for the host certificate
+`host_cert_password` - Set the following to the password for the host certificate.

-`privatekey_keystore_password` - Set the following to the password for the private key key-store (pkcs12 file)
+`privatekey_keystore_password` - Set the following to the password for the private key key-store (pkcs12 file).

 Running
 -------